8bitgentleman/roam-depo-block-distribution/README.md

 ## ✨ How It Works

 1. When a block is tagged with a watched tag, Block Sender detects the change
-2. A block reference is created at the specified destination
+2. A block reference is created at the specified destination using your chosen reference type
 3. The original tag is removed from the source block
 4. The original block remains in its original location